Talbot-Lago: Talbot-Lago models 1935–1940

-During the early years of the war Walter Becchia left Talbot to work for Citroen, but Lago was joined in 1942 by another exceptional engineer, Carlo Machetti, and from then the two of them were working on the twin camshaft 4483 cc six-cylinder unit that would lie at the heart of the 1946 Talbot T26.
+During the early years of the war, Walter Becchia left Talbot to work for Citroën.
+In 1942 Lago was joined by another engineer, Carlo Machetti, and from then the two of them were working on the twin camshaft 4483 cc six-cylinder unit that would lie at the heart of the 1946 Talbot T26.

 After World War II

 After the war, the company continued to be known both for successful high-performance racing cars and for large luxurious passenger cars, with extensive sharing of chassis and engine components between the two.
 Nevertheless, the period was one of economic stagnation and financial stringency.
 The company had difficulty finding customers, and its finances were stretched.

 In 1946, the company began production of a new engine design, based on earlier units but with a new cylinder head featuring twin in-block camshafts.
 This engine, designed under the leadership of Carlo Marchetti, was in many respects a new engine.
 A 4483 cc six-cylinder in-line engine was developed for the Talbot Lago Record (1946–1952) and for the Talbot Grand Sport 26CV (1947–1954).
 These cars were priced against large luxurious cars from the likes of Delahaye, Delage, Hotchkiss and Salmson.
 Talbot would remain in the auto-making business for longer than any of these others, and the Talbot name was resurrected in the early 1980s.